 There wasn’t a week that went passed where Jason wasn’t mentioned at least half a dozen times in the Daily Prophet, mentioning his achievements both on and off the pitch.

 “Shouldn’t you be with your team?”
 Roxanne asked him sternly as she raised a hand up to smooth down her normally curly hair, she had used a potion to make it sleak enough to put up in a elegant hairstyle.
 She wasn’t really up to facing the trouble she would be in with her coach when he found out that she was talking to Turner.

 “Do you think that I’ll be sitting with them when there’s an attractive woman at the bar?”
 Jason asked with a smirk.
 Roxanne looked behind her to see if there was someone else standing next to her that he meant.
-She saw that she was the only woman standing at the bar in that moment.
+She saw that she was the only woman standing at the bar at that moment.
 She turned to look back at Jason and gave a small frown at him.

 “I thought you would have brought along one of those leggy blondes that you’re always photographed with in the paper.
 You know those ones with low self respect and little to no dignity.
 The one’s that you ditch after a few days like they’re yesterday’s fashion.”
 Roxanne said smiling at him sweetly.

 Jason gave a laugh as he brought his hand up to his chest, a pained expression on his face.
 “The lady has bite.”
 He said, biting his lip slightly as he looked Roxanne up and down, before he thanked the barman for his Firewhiskey, neat and on the rocks.
 He took a sip of his drink, before placing it back on the bar, licking his lips as he looked back at Roxanne, who felt satisfaction at her comment.
 “Are you jealous Miss Weasley?”

 “Hardly,” Roxanne told him honestly.
-“I have higher standards then you.”
+“I have higher standards than you.”